 - archaeological sites can be valuable educational resources;

 - governments and other national and international agencies should recognize and support new concepts of sites management.

-Related articles in Conservation, the GCI Newsletter
+Article in the GCI Newsletter

 The Archaeological Heritage in the Mediterranean Region (Summer, 1997)